Google Search Result Types: A Visual Guide

 Let's be fair, there's no sure-fire way to get a Knowledge Graph panel for your biz.
 But thankfully, we do know which sources Google draws the information from for its Knowledge Graph.
 Here are the steps that will dramatically improve your chances to get listed.

 1. Get on Wikidata.

 Formerly, Google used to get some of the data for its Knowledge Graph from a data repository named Freebase.
 Now, the project has been shut down, and all Freebase data is being transferred to Wikidata, a knowledge base operated by Wikimedia.
-Creating an entry is easy: Wikidata is more machine- than human-oriented, so you only need to specify a few details about your company instead of writing paragraphs of text, like on Wikipedia.
+Creating an entry is easy: Wikidata is more machine- than human-oriented, so you only need to specify a few details about your company to appear in the search results—instead of writing paragraphs of text like you would on Wikipedia.
 Also, Wikidata is a great starting point if you want to get your business on Wikipedia.
 Here's a guide to Wikidata to get you started.

 2. Get a Wikipedia article.

 Wikipedia is one of the main sources that feeds the Knowledge Graph: company descriptions and official website addresses almost always come from Wikipedia.
 You can create a Wikipedia page for your brand yourself, but my best advice would be to hire an experienced, trusted Wikipedia editor (there are plenty of white-hat companies available to choose from).
 Don't forget to include a link to Wikidata in your entry — this can improve your chances of getting the article approved.